Exporting pain: U.S. medical devices cause serious injuries overseas

 "I nearly went through the roof," Neszpor recalled.
 "I can take a fair bit of pain.
 But it was a stupid amount of pain."

-Two months earlier, Neszpor, 36, had gotten a new shoulder joint made out of carbon fiber.
+Two months earlier, Neszpor, 36, had gotten a new shoulder joint made out of carbon.
 It was a PyroTITAN, made by Integra LifeSciences, a New Jersey company that ranks among the biggest medical device companies in the world.

 Neszpor lives in Australia, where his operation was performed in 2014.
 He believed the Made in the USA label meant his shoulder would be fixed with state-of-the-art technology.